hwwhww/consensus-specs/specs/_features/peerdas/das-core.md

 ## Extended data

-In this construction, we entend the blobs using one-dimension erasure coding extension.
+In this construction, we extend the blobs using a one-dimensional erasure coding extension.
 The matrix comprises maximum `MAX_BLOBS_PER_BLOCK` rows and fixed `NUMBER_OF_COLUMNS` columns, with each row containing a `Blob` and its corresponding extension.

 ## Column gossip